Narapatisimhavarman

 The subsequent status of Narapatisimhavarman remains uncertain.
 Some scholars have posited that his political authority was significantly diminished, citing the Sema Inscription (K.1141), dated to 971 CE, which refers to a nobleman named "Driḍhabhakti Simhavarman" (ทฤฒภักดี สิงหวรมัน).
 This individual has been tentatively identified with Narapatisimhavarman, suggesting that he may have adopted a new titular designation following the Angkorian conquest, thereby continuing in a subordinate or redefined role within the regional hierarchy.

-Succession and aftermath

-Following the apparent cessation of Narapatisimhavarman’s authority in the 970s, dynastic succession was likely assumed by Ipoia Sanne Thora Thesma Teperat, who is listed as the eleventh Siamese monarch in the French account Du Royaume de Siam as well as in the Instructions Given to the Siamese Envoys Sent to Portugal (1684).
-According to these sources, this ruler relocated the political center to Tasoo Nacora Louang (ธาตุนครหลวง) or Yassouttora Nacoora Louang, which is generally identified by modern scholars with Lavapura in Lavo.
-Concurrently, the eastern chief center at Mueang Sema was succeeded by the younger prince, Mangalavarman, who created the Śrī Canāśa Inscription.

-Another monarch, Visnuraja, who claimed the same ancestral origins, was reported to have migrated northward and established his authority at Phitsanulok in 970 CE.
-His descendants were subsequently relocated to the central and western Menam Valley, a region referred to in Chinese sources as Xiū Luó Fēn.
-This lineage later bifurcated into two branches: the northern branch, descending from Suryaraja, which developed into the Phra Ruang dynasty of Sukhothai, and the southern branch, descending from Pra Poa Noome Thele Seri, which became the Lavo dynasty of Ayutthaya.

 After the incorporation of Si Thep into the Angkorian sphere of influence, the city experienced a marked decline in both political authority and economic significance, while its former eastern satellite, Mueang Sema, emerged as a more prominent regional center.
-Epigraphic evidence from this period attests to the activities of Mueang Sema elites, indicating the continued vitality of the area within the broader Khmer polity.
+Epigraphic evidence from this period attests to the activities of Mueang Sema elites, indicating the continued vitality of the area within the broader Angkorian polity.
 Nevertheless, after the reign of Jayavarman VII (r.
 1181–1218), references to Angkorian presence or influence in the Mueang Sema area disappear from the historical record.